WordPress.com Review 2022 What Are You Paying For Exactly?

 Create a site with limited templates and features, and host it on a predefined domain, like mywebsite.wordpress.com.
 No access to plugins, 1GB of storage only.

 We are showing monthly costs for yearly subscriptions.
-Payments can only be made yearly; monthly billing is not available.
-Compare the Free vs Pro plan here.
+Monthly pricing is also available.
+Compare all WordPress.com plans here.

 Pros / Cons of WordPress.com